openmc-dev/openmc/docs/source/usersguide/volume.rst

 When your volume calculations have finished, you can load the results using the :meth:`VolumeCalculation.load_results` method on an existing object.
-If you don't have an exiting :class:`VolumeCalculation` object, you can create one and load results simultaneously using the :meth:`VolumeCalculation.from_hdf5` class method::
+If you don't have an existing :class:`VolumeCalculation` object, you can create one and load results simultaneously using the :meth:`VolumeCalculation.from_hdf5` class method::

   vol_calc = openmc.VolumeCalculation(...)
   ...
   openmc.calculate_volumes()
   vol_calc.load_results('volume_1.h5')

-  # ..or..
+  # ..or we can create a new object
   vol_calc = openmc.VolumeCalculation.from_hdf5('volume_1.h5')

 After the results are loaded, volume estimates will be stored in